petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 ---

 ## `$66` - `$69` – Piecewise Linear Spindle Compensation
-Configures a multi-point calibration curve to correct a non-linear response from a spindle controller or VFD.
+Configures a multi-point calibration curve to correct a non-linear speed response from a PWM-controlled spindle or VFD.

 :::info Context
-- This is an advanced feature for fine-tuning spindle speed accuracy when using PWM-to-analog (0-10V) converters.
+- This is an advanced feature for fine-tuning spindle speed accuracy, especially when using PWM-to-analog (0-10V) converters or direct PWM drivers that exhibit non-linear behavior.
-- Some converters are not perfectly linear (e.g., 50% PWM might give 4.8V instead of 5.0V).
-This feature allows you to create a "correction map".
-- Each setting defines a point on this map. `$66` is the first point, `$69` is the last.
+- It allows you to create a "correction map" by defining multiple calibration points.
+Each point corrects a specific input `S` value (RPM) to its corresponding desired raw PWM output.
+- The settings (`$66`, `$67`, `$68`, `$69`) are **strings, where each string contains a comma-separated list of values** representing the calibration points.
-- The format for each setting is a packed value: `(RPM << 16) | PWM`.
+- The format for each point within the string is `RPM,PWM_VALUE`, allowing for a piecewise linear interpolation.
 :::

+#### Example of String Format (Conceptual)
+*   `$66=5000,100,10000,200`
+    *   This sets two calibration points:
+        *   At `S=5000 RPM`, output raw PWM `100`.
+        *   At `S=10000 RPM`, output raw PWM `200`.

 #### Tips & Tricks
 - This is a highly advanced feature.
-For most users, ensuring `$30`, `$31`, `$35`, and `$36` are set correctly is sufficient.
+For most users, ensuring `$30` (Max Spindle Speed), `$31` (Min Spindle Speed), `$35` (PWM Min Value), and `$36` (PWM Max Value) are set correctly is sufficient.
-- To use this, you would need to measure your spindle's actual RPM at various PWM outputs and then calculate the correction points, which is a complex process.
+- To generate the precise values for these settings, you would typically:
+    1. Measure your spindle's actual RPM at various PWM outputs.
+    2. Use a calibration script, such as the [fit_nonlinear_spindle.py script from grbl's documentation](https://github.com/gnea/grbl/blob/master/doc/script/fit_nonlinear_spindle.py), to calculate the optimal correction points based on your measurements.
+- The `fit_nonlinear_spindle.py` script calculates the string values for these settings.

 ---